To use the AdWords API, you must request and be granted access as described below.

 - Your application violates other provisions in the T&C.

 - Your application does not implement required elements of the RMF (if applicable).

-If you have altered your API tool to adhere to AdWords API policy or if you believe your application was incorrectly rejected, you can re-apply by clicking the "Reapply" link in the AdWords API Center page of your MCC account.
+If you have altered your API tool to adhere to AdWords API policy or if you believe your application was incorrectly rejected, you can re-apply by clicking the Reapply link in the AdWords API Center page of your manager account.

-After you've signed up with the AdWords API, download a client library and browse through the Developer's Guide.
+After you've signed up with the AdWords API, download a client library and browse through our developer docs.
 If you have questions regarding the functionality of the AdWords API, post on the developer forum.